somleng/freeswitch-config/README.md

 The `awslogs` log driver should be used instead of the default `json` log driver so that you don't run out of disk space.
 This can be setup via the `logConfiguration` option.
 I followed [this guide](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html).

-What's important is that you add the managed policy `AmazonEC2ContainerServiceforEC2Role` to the `aws-elasticbeanstalk-ec2-role` (or the role you use for your Elastic Beanstalk instances).
+The important steps are, creating the log group in the CloudWatch console and adding the managed policy `AmazonEC2ContainerServiceforEC2Role` to the `aws-elasticbeanstalk-ec2-role` (or the role you use for your Elastic Beanstalk instances).
+Make sure that the log group has the same name that you set in your [Dockerrun.aws.json](https://github.com/dwilkie/freeswitch-config/blob/master/Dockerrun.aws.json)

 You can check that the logging is setup correctly by inspecting the output of `sudo docker inspect <instance> | grep -C 10 LogConfig`.

 #### Inpecting Docker Containers using the AWS ECS Console